To write your own plugin, you need to follow a few basic rules:

 - It should be an empty constructor or a constructor that accepts an int variable (the Win32 window handle of your app’s window hosting the plugin).

 - Your class library can contain multiple classes – you’ll need an “extra-object” entry for each class with a unique name.

 Global events should be of the form: public event Action<object, object> onMyEvent (where you can pass any number of object parameters).

 - Your app will crash if trying to load a plugin that declares a public event of a different form (i.e. that doesn’t pass objects).

 - The best practice is to implement asynchronous only functions that accepts a callback function that is triggered when completed:

 public void add(int x, int y, Action<object> callback)

-- Important note – Starting from Overwolf version 116.2 we will start supporting 64 bit CPUs, and therefore you’ll be needed to compile your .DLL to target the x64 platform.
+- Starting from Overwolf version 116.2 we will only support 64 bit CPUs, and therefore you’ll be needed to compile your .DLL to target the x64 platform.